-Noise awareness - or sound power - has never been higher.
+Noise awareness has never been higher.
 Product noise levels are increasingly important to customers when evaluating which tools, appliances, or other products to buy.
-The lower the sound power - or noise exposure - emitting from the product, the better.
+The lower the sound power emitted from the product, the better.

 Product noise levels have become increasingly more important to buyers of tools, appliances, machinery and other equipment.
 Purchasers seek to ensure lower noise exposure for both users and bystanders.